here's what we've set out to do:

 Charity has always been a part of the mission of the Church.
 In recent years it has become apparent that one-way giving (i.e., the church giving money to those in need upon request) subtly implies that the recipient has nothing of value to give in return.
 Over time this type of giving establishes dependency on others, causing a cycle of oppression and loss of dignity for those involved.

 Women in healing from lives of poverty and addiction often feel like society does not want to deal with them.
 The WIBL women relate to the metaphor of old furniture; often discarded, cracked, wobbly, unloved, and stained.
-But with love, time, and attention these wonderful women, like old furniture, can be refurbished into something lovely.
+With love, time and attention these wonderful women, like old furniture, can be refurbished into something lovely.